 If you are a non-EU student, find out your visa requirements for studying in Ireland at Citizens Information - Student Visas to Study in Ireland .

-If you're thinking of working in Ireland, do some background research and find out more about the country before packing up your belongings and booking your travel to the Emerald Isle
+If you want to work in Ireland do some background research into the job market and available opportunities before packing your bags and heading to the Emerald Isle

 The key sectors of the Irish economy are services, industry and exportation.

-Within industry, chemicals, computer equipment and textiles are all big contributors to gross domestic product (GDP).
+Within industry, chemicals, computer equipment and food products are all big contributors to gross domestic product (GDP).

 Trade and exportation have grown hugely in recent years.
 The country is one of the world's largest software exporters thanks to low taxation, its geographical location and the fact that English is an official language of the country.